Privacy Policy

 - Process payments and maintain financial records

-- Communicate with you regarding your sessions, inquiries, and service updates
+- Communicate with you regarding your sessions, enquiries, and service updates

 - Improve our services and customer experience

-- Send you promotional materials, if you have opted in to receive them
+- Send you newsletter content, if you have opted in to receive it

 - Comply with legal obligations